elyse502/sorting_algorithms/README.md

 * Prototype: `void counting_sort(int *array, size_t size);`
 * You can assume that `array` will contain only numbers `>= 0`
 * You are allowed to use `malloc` and `free` for this task
-* You’re expected to print your counting array once it is set up (See example below)
+* You’re expected to print your counting array once it is set up
     * This array is of size **`k + 1`** where k is the largest number in `array`

 Write in the file `102-O`, the big O notations of the time complexity of the Counting sort algorithm, with 1 notation per line: